elias-ba/ask/docs/QUICKSTART.md

 # You'll be prompted to paste your key (it won't show on screen)
 ```

-That's it!
-ASK stores it securely in `~/.config/ask/keys.env`.
+That's it! ask stores it securely in `~/.config/ask/keys.env`.

 ### Get an API Key